Overlapping diagonals both inside and outside, all crossing at the middle. Needs maximum shoelace length and thus “shortens” ends.

-Lacing Technique - Even numbers of eyelet pairs
+Lacing Technique – Variation 1 – for even numbers of eyelet pairs

 • Begin straight across on the outside (grey section) and in through the pair of eyelets just below the middle.